 It was not long before the majority of our party had arrived and we were seated, as requested, on the patio.

-Canon is known for its imaginative cocktails and members of our group enjoyed a variety of drinks ordered from the Summer Cocktail list including the Pistachio/Peach (Pistachio-Infused Rye, Peach, Celery Bitters) ($13) and the Strawberry (Tequila, Strawberry/Black Pepper Shrub, Lime, Balsamic) ($11).
+Canon is known for its imaginative cocktails.
+As a result, members of our group ordered and enjoyed a variety of drinks ordered from the Summer Cocktail list including the Pistachio/Peach (Pistachio-Infused Rye, Peach, Celery Bitters) ($13) and the Strawberry (Tequila, Strawberry/Black Pepper Shrub, Lime, Balsamic) ($11).

-First of all, the Canon East Sacramento menu is designed to be shared, and for a party our size the waiter suggested that we order a “double” order of each dish.
-After looking over the menu, and keeping in mind that two in our party are vegan, we decided on seven dishes:
+First of all, the Canon East Sacramento menu is designed to be shared and for a party our size the waiter suggested that we order a “double” order of each dish.
+Therefore, after looking over the menu and keeping in mind that two in our party are vegan, we decided on seven dishes:

 - Bread Plate (served with cultured butter and whipped lardo) ($8)